-The Image Manager is available under the menu option $View \rightarrow Open Image Manager...$:
+The Image Manager is available under the menu option View → Open Image Manager...:

-- You can add images by drag-and-drop of image files. - To add images from a web browser or local file system, click the Add Images button and add your images under From File or From URL.
+- You can add images by drag-and-drop of image files and URLs.
+If you want to add images from a web browser or local file system, you can drag images from them and drop those images onto the list of images on the left. - Note: When you drag and drop images from web browser, make sure that you are actually dragging the URL for the image.
+In some cases, images are linked to an HTML page or scripts, and in such cases, this drag and drop feature may not work.

-- If you want to add one or more images from a folder, select all the images you want to add under From File. - To remove images from the current session's image library, simply select one or more images and press the Remove Selected Images button (trash icon).
+• If you want to add one or more images from a folder, press the + button on the bottom of the Image Manager window and then select the images you want to add.

+- To remove images from the current session's image library, simply select one or more images from the list and press the Remove Selected Images button (trash icon). - Images can be resized by defining specific Width and Height values.
+If the Aspect Ratio box is checked, the width-height ratio is always synchronized.
+You can resize the image to the original size by pressing the Original button.